polterguy/polterguy.github.io/index.md

 Magic will soar your productivity to unimaginable heights compared to having to manually create the equivalent product.

+> I guarantee you that with Magic, you can get away with 50% of your developers, still while being 10x as productive

+Thomas Hansen, CEO at Server Gardens

 ## Maturity and security

 Magic has been featured in MSDN Magazine with several articles, and is currently the only product